Vetrikku Oruvan: Production

 Vetrikku Oruvan Is the debut film for wig maker B. Natesan.
 He designed the "curly" wig that Sripriya wears in the song "Thoranam Aadidum", which he found challenging to make.
+Pushpalatha, who played Ganesan’s daughter in Paar Magaley Paar, played his mother in this film.
+The film was originally titled Kanne Kanmaniye.

 Soundtrack

 The music was composed by Ilaiyaraaja, with lyrics by Panchu Arunachalam.

 Reception

 According to Muthuraman, the failed at the box-office as shoot happened without any proper planning.